-Note: Though the water is considered as the protection, the fall can still cause injuries: the descent can knock-out climbers, falling from high wrongly can break bones etc. as the water gets harder.
-Before attempting this, check carefully the landing zone for rock being to close to the surface etc.
+Note: Though the water is considered as the protection, the fall can still cause injuries: the descent can knock-out climbers, falling from high wrongly can break bones, etc. as the water gets harder.
+Before attempting this, check carefully the landing zone for the rock being to close to the surface, etc.

-Alpine climbing - multipitch climbing in the mountains that incliudes an approach, alpine environment and usually trad climbing.
+- • Alpine Climbing: Multi-pitch climbing in the mountains that includes an approach, alpine environment, and usually trad climbing.
 Climbs are done within 1 day.
-It originated in the Alps.
+It originated in the Alps

-Speed climbing - and easier route where it only matters of how fast you climb.
-Not very popular way of climbing as for competitions, the route never changes.
+- • Speed Climbing: An easier route where it only matters of how fast you climb.
+Not a very popular way of climbing as for competitions, the route never changes

-Top rope climbing - a rope is already place in the top of the climb and all you have to do is follow it.
-This is way easier mentally as no falls can happes.
+- • Top Rope Climbing: A rope is already placed at the top of the climb and all you have to do is follow it.
+This is way easier mentally as no falls can happen